samthebest/scala-build-files/README.md

 The project should have:

  - The correct directory structure in place, e.g. src/main/scala/com/yourcompany-changeme, src/test/scala/com/yourcompany-changeme project/, target/.
 Placeholder files may be necessary if no example code exists.
- - A .gitignore to ensure IDE and compiled won't get added
+ - A .gitignore to ensure IDE files and compiled code won't get added
  - The build file itself, together with any plugin files and other configs
- - *IMPORTANT*: A README.md that breifly describes (A) what libraries the project has
+ - *IMPORTANT*: A README.md that breifly describes (A) what libraries the project has, what extras it has (code coverage, release process etc) and (B) what the command line is to build it and run tests

+## Desired but not required

+Example code that uses the libraries to prove it does actually build in a non-trivial way.